Top 10 Steph Curry Rookie Cards

 Few basketball players have seen their stock rise as quickly as Stephen Curry during the last few seasons.
 The exciting point guard from Davidson is lighting up the league as a member of the Golden State Warriors.
-With his team now a legitimate playoff threat, Stephen Curry rookie cards are primed for an explosion.
+With his team now a legitimate playoff threat and an MVP Award under his belt, Stephen Curry rookie cards are primed for an explosion.

 From a collecting perspective, the rookie year for Stephen Curry was defined by transition.
 The season marked the beginning of Panini's NBA exclusive, the end of Topps basketball, and a fundamental change for Upper Deck.
 Although basketball collecting would never be the same, collectors are left with a good mix of Steph Curry rookie options.
 His full rookie card checklist, as well as an autographed memorabilia guide, can be seen in our Stephen Curry profile.

 The following list looks at ten of the best Stephen Curry rookie cards available to collectors.
 Autographs are the most popular option, but there are also several base cards that remain on the collecting radar.

 Click the listings or images to shop for singles on eBay.

 2009-10 was Upper Deck's swan song as an NBA licensed product.
 Although Panini owned the NBA exclusive starting that year, Upper Deck produced their last few NBA products during the 2009-10 season.
 The majority of the cards showed players in their NBA gear, but this did not extend to the incoming rookie class.
 Sporting his Davidson jersey, this Steph Curry rookie card is a short print.
 There is also a First Edition version that looks very similar, but is card #196.